headless-axolotl/dungen/documentation/implementation.md

 duplicates, although not a problem since their presence can be detected, will not be inserted in the priority queue.

 More extreme cost values sometimes make the pathfinding algorithm fail.
+In that case we regenerate the corridors with default cost settings.

 TBA:
-- regenerate dungeon with default settings, when failure to generate a corridor occurs.
-- maze generator in specific rooms.
+- maze generation in specific rooms.

 ### GUI application